eldain/191/README.md

 ## Known Issues

-It was found late in development that Safari 10 does not support the JS call fetch.
+It was found late in development that Safari 10 does not support Javascript's ES6 fetch.
-But it will be supported in Safari 10.1.
+However, it will be supported in Safari 10.1.
 A work around could be found here: http://stackoverflow.com/questions/35830202/fetch-not-defined-in-safari-referenceerror-cant-find-variable-fetch